 By John S.C.
 Abbott in 1874

 “While we were conversing,” wrote Crockett, “Colonel Bowie had occasion to draw his famous knife, and I wish I may be shot if the bare sight of it wasn’t enough to give a man of a squeamish stomach the colic.
-He saw I was admiring it, and said he, ‘Colonel, you might tickle a fellow’s ribs a long time with this little instrument before you’d make him laugh.'”
+He saw I was admiring it and said he, ‘Colonel, you might tickle a fellow’s ribs a long time with this little instrument before you’d make him laugh.'”

 The Mexicans raised over the town a blood-red banner.
 It was their significant intimation to the garrison that no quarter was be expected.
-Santa Anna, having advantageously posted his troops, in the afternoon sent a summons to Colonel Travis, demanding an unconditional surrender, threatening, in case of refusal, to put every man to the sword.
+In the afternoon, Santa Anna, having advantageously posted his troops, sent a summons to Colonel Travis, demanding an unconditional surrender, threatening, in case of refusal, to put every man to the sword.
 The only reply Colonel Travis made was to throw a cannon-shot into the town.
 The Mexicans then opened fire from their batteries, but without doing much harm.

 In the night, Colonel Travis sent the old pirate on an express to Colonel Fanning, who, with a small military force, was at Goliad, to entreat him to come to his aid.
-Goliad was about four days’ march from Bexar.
+Goliad was about four days march from Bexar.
 The next morning the Mexicans renewed their fire from a battery about three hundred and fifty yards from the fort.
 A three-ounce ball struck the juggler on the breast, inflicting a painful but not a dangerous wound.

-On February 28th, Crockett wrote in his Journal:
+On February 28, Crockett wrote in his Journal:

-“The scouts report that a settler by the name of Johnson, flying with his wife and three little children, when they reached the Colorado River, left his family on the shore, and waded into the river to see whether it would be safe to ford with his wagon.
-When about the middle of the river he was seized by an alligator, and after a struggle was dragged under the water, and perished.
+“The scouts report that a settler by the name of Johnson, flying with his wife and three little children, when they reached the Colorado River, left his family on the shore and waded into the river to see whether it would be safe to ford with his wagon.
+When about the middle of the river, he was seized by an alligator, and after a struggle, was dragged under the water and perished.
 The helpless woman and her babes were discovered, gazing in agony on the spot, by other fugitives, who happily passed that way, and relieved them.
 Those who fight the battles experience but a small part of the privation, suffering, and anguish that follow in the train of ruthless war.
 The cannonading continued at intervals throughout the day, and all hands were kept up to their work.”

 The next day he wrote:

 “I had a little sport this morning before breakfast.
-The enemy had planted a piece of ordnance within gunshot of the fort during the night, and the first thing in the morning they commenced a brisk cannonade, point blank against the spot where I was snoring.
+The enemy had planted a piece of ordnance within gunshot of the fort during the night, and the first thing in the morning, they commenced a brisk cannonade, point-blank against the spot where I was snoring.
 I turned out pretty smart and mounted the rampart.
 The gun was charged again; a fellow stepped forth to touch her off, but before he could apply the match, I let him have it, and he keeled over.”

-“A second stepped up, snatched the match from the hand of the dying man, but the juggler, who had followed me, handed me his rifle, and the next instant the Mexican was stretched on the earth beside the first.
+“A second stepped up, snatched the match from the hand of the dying man, but the juggler, who had followed me, handed me his rifle, and the next instant, the Mexican was stretched on the earth beside the first.
 A third came up to the cannon.
 My companion handed me another gun, and I fixed him off in like manner.
-A fourth, then a fifth seized the match, who both met with the same fate.
-Then the whole party gave it up as a bad job, and hurried off to the camp, leaving the cannon ready charged where they had planted it.
+A fourth, then a fifth, seized the match, who both met with the same fate.
+Then the whole party gave it up as a bad job and hurried off to the camp, leaving the cannon ready charged where they had planted it.
 I came down, took my bitters, and went to breakfast.”